“A refurbished boutique inn in the heart of Derbyshire with stylish rooms, a convivial dining atmosphere and easy access to the Peak District”

 Family friendly accommodation:

-Super-kingsize rooms can fit an extra bed or be set up as twin rooms.
+Super-kingsize rooms (3,4,5 and 12) can fit an extra bed or be set up as twin rooms.
 A couple have bathtubs, too.